Learning Objectives

 The language of sexuality, sexual orientation, gender identity, and gender expression is continually changing and evolving.
 In order to get an overview of some of the most commonly used terms, explore the Trans Student Educational Resources Online Glossary: http://openstax.org/r/tsero

 When individuals do not feel comfortable identifying with the gender associated with their biological sex, then they may experience gender dysphoria.
-Gender dysphoria is a diagnostic category in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) that describes individuals who do not identify as the gender that most people would assume they are.
+Gender dysphoria is a diagnostic category in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) that describes a deep sense of unease, anxiety, or discomfort that may occur in people whose gender does not align with their sex assigned at birth.
 This dysphoria must persist for at least six months and result in significant distress or dysfunction to meet DSM-5 diagnostic criteria.
-In order for children to be assigned this diagnostic category, they must verbalize their desire to become the other gender.
+In order for people to be assigned this diagnostic category, they must verbalize their desire to become the other gender.
 It is important to note that not all transgender people experience gender dysphoria, and that its diagnostic categorization is not universally accepted.
-For example, in 2019, the World Health Organization reclassified “gender identity disorder” as “gender incongruence,” and categorized it under sexual health rather than a mental disorder.
+For example, in 2019, the World Health Organization reclassified “gender identity disorder” as “gender incongruence,” and categorized it under sexual health rather than a mental disorder in order to reduce the potential for negative stigma.
 However, health and mental health professionals indicate that the presence of the diagnostic category does assist in supporting those who need treatment or help.

 People become aware that they may be transgender at different ages.
 Even if someone does not have a full (or even partial) understanding of gender terminology and its implications, they can still develop an awareness that their gender assigned at birth does not align with their gender identity.
 Society, particularly in the United States, has been reluctant to accept transgender identities at any age, but we have particular difficulty accepting those identities in children.
 Many people feel that children are too young to understand their feelings, and that they may "grow out of it."
 And it is true that some children who verbalize their identification or desire to live as another gender may ultimately decide to live in alignment with their assigned gender.
-But if a child consistently describes themselves as a gender (or as both genders) and/or expresses themselves as that gender over a long period of time, their feelings cannot be attributed to going through a "phase" (Mayo Clinic 2021).
+But if a child consistently describes themself as a gender (or as both genders, without binary gender, or another expression of their gender) and/or expresses themself as that gender over a long period of time, their feelings cannot be attributed to going through a "phase" (Mayo Clinic 2021).

 Some children, like many transgender people, may feel pressure to conform to social norms, which may lead them to suppress or hide their identity.
 Experts find evidence of gender dysphoria—the long-term distress associated with gender identification—in children as young as seven (Zaliznyak 2020).
 Again, most children have a limited understanding of the social and societal impacts of being transgender, but they can feel strongly that they are not aligned with their assigned sex.
 And considering that many transgender people do not come out or begin to transition until much later in life—well into their twenties—they may live for a long time under that distress.